wix/Detox/docs/More.Roadmap.md

 Currently detox only supports running on iOS simulators, we plan on adding support for running on devices as well.

 ### Windows support
-There is some work done for running detox on Windows, but it's still fairly untested.
+There is some work done for running Detox on Windows, but it's still fairly untested.
 Please open issues for anything you run into, but be aware of these limitations:

 - Apple doesn't support iOS apps on Windows, obviously, so you're limited to the in-progress Android support.
 - `binaryPath` can be left as a relative path with `/`, or use `\\` if you don't need cross-platform support.